severalnines/docs/user-guide/admin_settings.rst

 Organizations/Users
 ````````````````````

-Manage organization and users under ClusterControl.
+Manage organizations and users under ClusterControl.
 You can have one or more organization and each organization consists of zero or more clusters and users.
 You can have many roles defined under ClusterControl and a user must be assigned with one role.

 As a roundup, here is how the different entities relate to each other: